wyrzyk/java-api-design-checklist/CHECKLIST.md

 #### Rationale:

-[Behavior](https://theamiableapi.com/2011/09/27/api-design-best-practice-specify-the-behavior/) and [Safety](https://theamiableapi.com/2011/10/12/api-design-best-practice-make-it-safe/).
+[Behavior](https://theamiableapi.com/2011/09/27/api-design-best-practice-specify-the-behavior/) and [Safety].
 Instances of immutable classes cannot be modified.
 The internal state is fixed for the lifetime of the object.
 The core Java library contains several immutable classes, including [String](http://download.oracle.com/javase/6/docs/api/java/lang/String.html) and [BigInteger](http://download.oracle.com/javase/6/docs/api/java/math/BigInteger.html).
 Immutable classes are easier to use and less error prone than mutable classes.
 For example, immutable objects require no synchronization, being inherently thread safe.
 You can also share immutable instances between client code and implementation code, meaning that you can safely store immutable object references passed as method parameters and you can safely return references to internal immutable objects.
 If you are using mutable objects, you need to store and/or return a copy; otherwise the client may inadvertently change the state of the internal object.
 Compare for example the Java [String](http://download.oracle.com/javase/6/docs/api/java/lang/String.html) (immutable) and [Date](http://download.oracle.com/javase/6/docs/api/java/util/Date.html) (mutable) classes.

 You make a class immutable by removing all methods which can change the internal state (for example, all set methods) and by declaring all internal fields as final.
 Instead of changing the class itself, methods should return a new instance of the class when required.
 There are obvious performance implications of doing this, so you won’t be able to make all API classes immutable.
 However, it is a good rule of thumb to make API classes immutable _unless_ there is a good reason why you should make them mutable.
 Even when you cannot make the whole class immutable, it is useful to make as much of the internal state immutable as possible.